pertamaks/xtramilesTest/Readme.md

 ## Running the Tests

-1. Open the Test Explorer in Visual Studio
+1. Open the Test Explorer in Visual Studio or Windows PowerShell
 2. Run the tests by executing this code in the terminal
 ```bash
     dotnet test